 • cachegrind (Profiler of the branch and cache )

-The reverse engineering industry is seen by manufacturers as a significant means of maintaining competition, or some can consider it to be a means to understand design and rework faults.
+Manufacturers see the reverse engineering industry as a significant means of maintaining competition, or some can consider it to be a means to understand design and rework faults.
 However, Kali Linux offers us some very important and well-known tools for reverse engineering.
 In addition, there are many other tools for reverse engineering, but these tools are already included and come out of the Kali Linux box.

 A collection of tools and libraries that can be used to improve the development of Android. dex and java. class files.
 Dex2jar includes a collection of Java libraries that streamline Android-related development tasks and simplify APK projects.